amiaopensource/vrecord/Resources/Documentation/settings.md

 **Select video input** — Choose how the video signal will be entering the capture device.
 You can receive the video signal through Composite, SDI, Component, or S-Video cables.

+NOTE: Setting the video input in Desktop Video Setup to match this option will reduce the likelihood of some dropped frames at the beginning of the capture.

 **Select audio input** — Choose how the audio signal will be entering the capture device.
 You can receive the audio signal through Analog (such as XLR), SDI, or other digital audio cables.

 **Select file format** — Choose the file format that you want the video to be saved in.
 This is also often called the container.